daniel159357/chat-platform/README.md

 - Implement private chat rooms or group messaging.

 ## Credits
-- Developed with guidance from Grok 3, an AI assistant by xAI.
 - Built using Spring Boot 3.3.4, Java 17, and Maven.
 - Inspired by online tutorials and Spring documentation.